conventional-commits/conventionalcommits.org/content/next/index.md

 * [fastlane-plugin](https://github.com/xotahal/fastlane-plugin-semantic_release): follows the specification to manage versions and generate a changelog automatically.
 * [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): a tool built to create commit messages following the Conventional Commit specs.
 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
+* [php-conventional-changelog](https://github.com/marcocesarato/php-conventional-changelog): a tool built to generate a changelog from a project's committing history messages and metadata and automate versioning with Semver, following Conventional Commits specs.
+Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including conventional commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.
 * [Git Commit Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template): Add _Conventional Commits_ support to [JetBrains Editors](https://www.jetbrains.com/) (IntelliJ IDEA, PyCharm, PhpStorm...).